173duprot/tinyforth/readme.txt

 Abstract

-	Forth is a extremly powerful, typeless language, however, imo, its elegence is offen tainted by small, unelegent standard peices of code, which limit hackability in a way that simply isn't forth-like.
+	Forth is a extremly powerful, typeless language, however, imo, its elegence is offen tainted by small, unelegent, standard practices, which limit
+	hackability in a way that simply isn't forth-like.

-	For example, in regular forth, literals are quite literally baked into the interpriter, to the point where changing this behavior, adding debugigng features, anything - would require special hooks, weird hacks, and general inconvient, uncomfortable and akward hacking.
+	For example, in regular forth, literals are quite literally baked into the interpriter, to the point where changing this behavior, adding debugigng
+	features, anything - would require special hooks, and weird hacks.

 	To me, this is very un-forth like.

 	ABLEforth solves this issue by putting parsing words front and center stage, there is no built-in literals, all data-types are handled the same way.

-	Tinyforth takes ABLE's formula and expands upon it drastically - being unafraid to be completely non-standard in it's quest for simplicity and grockability.
+	Tinyforth takes ABLE's formula and expands upon it, being unafraid to be completely non-standard in it's quest for simplicity and elegance.

 Implimentation